 This strange, flying saucer-like staple of the mid-century modern era was the Honeywell Round, a thermostat that graced American homes after the Second World War up to the mid-1970s.
-And while it was not the most efficient at saving energy (newer models are better at that), it can be said that this bronze-colored disk presided over what historians like to call The American Century.
+And while it was not the most efficient at saving energy (newer models are better at that), this bronze-colored disk presided over what historians like to call The American Century.

 01 of 03

 This is the classic vintage gold-tinted, bronze-colored, solid Honeywell Round thermostat.
 The thermostat is metal, not plastic (except for the bubble window that protects the dial).
 Since 1953, Honeywell has sold a reported 58 million of them.

 This thermostat has seriously cool lineage.
 Scientists who put men on the moon did so in rooms controlled by Honeywell Rounds.
 This was the thermostat that warmed the designers of the Ford Mustang and the inventors of Tang and the EZ-Bake Oven.
 Countless generations of children turned up this very same thermostat when they rose to watch early-morning Saturday cartoons.
 This is the thermostat that heated mid-century modern American homes.